• Skip to primary navigation

 The sooner you or your loved one determines that relapse is a possibility, seek out help.
 The sooner this happens, the more likely it is that you can get it back under control quickly, reducing the risks of complications later.
 Men and women who experience any of these triggers or other changes in their lives should know that means they need a bit more help.

-Seek Out FHE Health for Immediate Care and Support
+Immediate Care and Support From FHE Health

 With a team of compassionate counselors available 24 hours a day, we can help you with any mental illness relapse quickly.
 Contact FHE Health to learn more about the options available to you today.